-Why is My AC Not Blowing Cold Air?
+My Window AC Is Not Blowing Cold Air

 There is nothing worse than a window AC unit not blowing cold air on a sweltering summer day.
-There are a variety of factors that can be the cause of your AC window unit blowing hot air.
+There are a variety of factors that can be the cause of your AC window unit not blowing cold air, such as the air filter is clogged, power issues, circuit breaker issues, air duct issues, and more.
 When it comes to fixing your AC unit, there are several steps you can take to troubleshoot the problem of your window AC unit not blowing cold air yourself before calling a professional for help.

 Below, we will walk you through the most common issues seen with AC units that you can solve as well as identify when it’s necessary to call an HVAC company for expert assistance.